Joe Kennedy III: Early life and career

 Kennedy was born on October 4, 1980, in Brigham and Women's Hospital in Boston, to Sheila Brewster (Rauch) (b.
 1949) and Joseph P. Kennedy II.
 He was born eight minutes after his fraternal twin brother, Matthew.
 The twins are the eldest grandsons of Senator Robert F. Kennedy and Ethel Kennedy.
-Kennedy is also the great-great-grandson of Benjamin Brewster, one of the original trustees of Standard Oil.
+Kennedy is also the great-great-grandson of Benjamin Brewster, one of the original trustees of Standard Oil, and a direct descendant of Mayflower Pilgrim William Brewster.
 They were raised in Brighton and the coastal town of Marshfield, Massachusetts, also spending summers on Cape Cod.
 From birth, Kennedy was surrounded by politics; in 1980, his parents worked on the presidential campaign of U.S. Senator Ted Kennedy, the boys' grand-uncle.
-Kennedy's father was elected to Congress in 1986.
+Kennedy's father was elected to the U.S. House of Representatives in 1986.
 His parents divorced in 1991.
-The twins spent the following years moving between Brighton and Cambridge.
+The twins spent the following years moving between Brighton and Cambridge, Massachusetts.

 After graduating from Buckingham Browne & Nichols School in Cambridge, Kennedy and his brother enrolled at Stanford University, where he majored in management science and engineering.
 Kennedy's reputation as a teetotaler earned him the college nickname "Milkman", as his teammates on the club lacrosse team would jokingly order him glasses of milk at bars.
-At Stanford, Kennedy roomed with future NBA player Jason Collins and was a member of the Kappa Alpha Order fraternity.
+At Stanford, Kennedy roomed with future NBA player Jason Collins.

 After graduating in 2003, Kennedy joined the Peace Corps; a fluent Spanish speaker, he worked in the Dominican Republic's Puerto Plata province from 2004 to 2006, helping local tour guides in the 27 Charcos reserve in the Río Damajagua Park.
 He reorganized the group with some outside backing, directing the guides to rebuild parts of the park and develop skills to make the operation more attractive to tourists.
 "We basically created a union," said Kennedy, who reported that the group's efforts won higher wages for employees while increasing the tour companies' revenue.
 According to a press release, his other activities in the Peace Corps included "stints as an Anti-Poverty Consultant for the Office of the President of the Democratic Republic of Timor-Leste and a Research Analyst for the United Nations Development Program."